tableaunoir/git-guide/README.md

 ## Branches

 `git branch` lists the existing branches (and does not branch, as its name says).
-To create a branch, do `git branch <nameofmybranch`.
+To create a branch, do `git branch <nameofmybranch>`. (yes that is the same command... we could have imagined "git newbranch ...").
+To move to a branch, we could have imagined "git changebranch ..." or "git gotobranch ...", but no.. it is `git checkout <nameofmybranch>`.